ml-tooling/lazycluster/README.md

 # 3rd: Create the HyperoptCluster instance with the RuntimeGroup.
 cluster = HyperoptCluster(runtime_group)

-# 4th: Let the HyperoptCluster instantiate all entities on Runtimes
+# 4th: Let the HyperoptCluster instantiate all entities on
-#      contained in the RuntimeGroup using default values.
-For custom
+# Runtimes of the RuntimeGroup using default values.
-#      configuration check the HyperoptCluster API documentation.
+# For custom  configuration check the HyperoptCluster API documentation.
 cluster.start()

 # 5th: Ensure that the processes for sending the files terminated already,